Apply for a Metal Alloys Trading License in Dubai

 Setup Costs, Steps, and Compliance Requirements

 The setup process follows a clear sequence.
 The applicant first selects the business activity and confirms the legal structure, most commonly a Free Zone Establishment (FZE) for a sole shareholder or a Free Zone Company (FZC) for multiple shareholders.
-The application is then submitted along with the required documentation, fees are paid, and the licence is issued.
+The application is then submitted along with the required documentation, fees are paid, and the license is issued.

 Required documents typically include passport copies for all shareholders and directors, a business plan or activity description, a No Objection Certificate (NOC) if the applicant is currently employed in the UAE, and proof of residential address.
 All documents must meet the free zone's Know Your Customer (KYC) standards.

-Ongoing compliance obligations include annual licence renewal, VAT registration if annual turnover exceeds AED 375,000, and adherence to UAE customs regulations for all import and re-export activities.
+Ongoing compliance obligations include annual license renewal, VAT registration if annual turnover exceeds AED 375,000, and adherence to UAE customs regulations for all import and re-export activities.
 A physical office or flexi-desk arrangement within the free zone is required as the registered address of the business.

 Key Regulatory and Customs Considerations